jamesdhope/hugo_blog/content/post/operating-ai-at-scale/2024-11-25-operating-ai-at-scale.markdown

 ---
-title:  "Operating AI at Scale"
+title:  "Operating AI at Scale with OpenShiftAI, KubeFlow Pipelines and watsonx"
 categories:
     - kubernetes
     - architecture